 Game Day Party Essentials

 1. Create an amazing appetizer.
 Sometimes I go a little overboard with party preparations, so this time I wanted to just focus on what really mattered: the food!
-I wanted to have something that would really WOW our guests, and my husband got to thinking.
-One of his Christmas presents this year was a deep fryer, so we broke it out and used Pringles in a way I never expected.
+I wanted to have something that would really WOW our guests and we just got a deep fryer, so we broke it out and used Pringles in a way I never expected.
 We used a batter mix with jumbo shrimp and rolled each piece in smashed up Pringles chips.
 The results were something totally unexpected and 100% delicious!

 - 2 pounds of peeled and deveined shrimp